 Following both the cessation of future service accrual from 6 April 2010 to all but those members who have TUPE transferred from the public sector and the merger of the Compass Pension Scheme into the Plan on 5 April 2011, the Plan can now be considered to be a mature scheme with an ever-increasing proportion of the membership being pensioners.
-The fund has moved into a position of a negative cash flow into the Plan whereby contribution income is less than benefit payments.
+Since purchasing the annuity policy, benefit payments are matched by income payments from the insurer, balancing the cashflow position.

-The majority of the Plan's assets can be realised at short notice (typically within one week in normal market conditions).
-The exception to this is the Plan's property investments with CBRE and Aviva Investors.
+The majority of the Plan's assets in the Investment Portfolio can be realised at short notice (typically within one week in normal market conditions).
+The exception to this is the Plan's property investment with Aviva Investors.